jamiegonzalez/idk/Tutorial-1-EEG-to-ERPset.md

 ![extract_bin_epochs](https://user-images.githubusercontent.com/5137405/84331649-a2275f00-ab3f-11ea-9e17-7415ad2b5aad.png)

 We specify the time range in the top section -- here, -200 up to 800 ms. This means each epoch will be 1000 ms long.
-Note that this is in milliseconds, relative the the event specified with a leading period in the bin-descriptor file, like `.{11}`.
+Note that this is in milliseconds, relative to the event specified with a leading period in the bin-descriptor file, like `.{11}`.

 Hitting 'Run' here will create a new EEG dataset, with the now-epoched data.
 To indicate that this is bin-epoched data, the suggested name of the EEG set will be appended with '_be', giving `S1_EEG_elist_bins_be` if you have followed all steps so far.